Primera Air Scandinavia: Transition to Denmark and Latvia, short-haul expansion

-On 26 October 2014 Primera Air launched weekly flights from Gothenburg and Malmö to Dubai (Al Maktoum) and Tenerife, from Helsinki to Fuerteventura and Las Palmas.
+On 26 October 2014 Primera Air Scandinavia launched weekly flights from Gothenburg and Malmö to Dubai (Al Maktoum) and Tenerife, from Helsinki to Fuerteventura and Las Palmas.
 On November 16 the airline commenced a new route from Keflavik to New York (JFK) after acquiring rights to serve the United States.
 Later that year the airline started four new weekly routes, which included Aalborg to Las Palmas, Copenhagen to Lanzarote via Billund, as well as Aarhus to Tenerife and Fuerteventura.

 In July 2014 Primera Air flew 155,000 passengers in 1,006 flights, with an average load factor of 91%.

 The major restructuring and consolidation had a positive impact on the airline.
-In 2015 Primera Air operated eight aircraft with a turnover of US$250 million, and earned more than 5.2 million euros in total revenue before taxes (EBITDA).
+In 2015, the airline operated eight aircraft with a turnover of US$250 million, and earned more than 5.2 million euros in total revenue before taxes (EBITDA).
 During the first 8 months of 2016, the airline had earned 4 million euros with an estimate of 7.60 million by the end of the year.

-In 2015, Primera Air signed agreements worth 30 million euros with several leading travel agencies in France for operating a series of flights with 2 aircraft from Charles de Gaulle airport to popular holiday destinations during summer.
+In 2015, Primera Air Scandinavia signed agreements worth 30 million euros with several leading travel agencies in France for operating a series of flights with 2 aircraft from Charles de Gaulle airport to popular holiday destinations during summer.

 In February 2016, Croatian destinations Dubrovnik and Pula were added to the range of flight destinations.
 In May 2016, the airline commenced regular flights from Billund to Nice and Venice.
 Shortly afterwards, flights to Antalya were introduced.
 Later that year Primera Air announced the increase in frequency for existing destinations as well as new destinations (Milan Malpensa and Rome Fiumicino) from Stockholm for the summer season of 2017, which was done in an effort to strengthen its operations and presence in Sweden and in line with its plans for further fleet and destination range expansion.
 Later that year Trieste, Almería and Lamezia Terme were added as destinations.